 Provincial Executive Council

-The Provincial Executive Council (PEC) is responsible for making good policy decisions and further ensuring these are implemented through budgetary allocations.
-The policy formulation process is facilitated and strengthened by the Provincial Management Team (PMT) on all policy and technical matters through the office of the provincial administrator.
+The Provincial Executive Council is responsible for making effective policy decisions and ensuring their implementation through appropriate budget allocations.
+The policy formulation process is supported and strengthened by the Provincial Management Team, which handles all policy and technical matters through the office of the Provincial Administrator.

-To further enhance the policy development and implementation process, constant and improved work relations between the PMT and the Enga Provincial Government are very important.
+To further improve the policy development and implementation process, it is crucial to maintain strong and collaborative working relationships between the Provincial Executive Council and the Enga Provincial Government.

-The Provincial Administration is headed by the Provincial Administrator.
-He/She is appointed by the National Executive Council (NEC) upon a short list and recommendation from the Provincial Executive Council (PEC).
+The Provincial Administration is led by the Provincial Administrator, who is appointed by the National Executive Council based on a shortlist and recommendation from the Provincial Executive Council..

-The Provincial Administrator is the Chief Accounting Officer and is vested with sufficient administrative powers to effectively administer the affairs of the province.
+The Provincial Administrator serves as the Chief Accounting Officer and is granted sufficient administrative authority to manage the province effectively.

-Two levels of Government.
-The first is the Provincial Government headed by a Governor who is the Regional member.
-The second is the Local level Governments headed by the Presidents who automatically are members of the Provincial Assembly out of which some get appointed to be members of the Provincial Executive Council (PEC) by the Governor who is the Chairman.
+The governance structure is based on two levels of government.
+The first is the Provincial Government, headed by the Governor, who serves as the Regional Member.
+The second is the Local Level Governments, which are led by Presidents who automatically become members of the Provincial Assembly.
+Some of these Presidents are appointed to the Provincial Executive Council by the Governor, who serves as its Chairman.

-The Provincial Executive Council (PEC) used to be appointed by the Premier of the Province then in accordance with the Organic Law on the Provincial and Local Level Government which is still the same now except that the Political head of the Provincial Government is now the Governor.
-The leaders who are elected to these Local Level Governments always have outstanding qualities, charisma and are able to perform and deliver services despite budget constraints.
+Historically, the Provincial Executive Council was appointed by the Premier of the Province, in line with the Organic Law on the Provincial and Local Level Government.
+While the political head of the Provincial Government has shifted to the Governor, the structure remains largely the same.
+Local Level Government leaders continue to exhibit strong qualities, charisma, and the ability to deliver services despite budgetary constraints.

-The province has progressed very well in the last 21 years with a good stable Provincial Government and similarly the Local Level Governments.
+The province has made significant progress over the past twenty-one years, benefiting from a stable Provincial Government and well-functioning Local Level Governments.

 Profile of the EPG and PEC Membership